nthreads/nthreads/README.md

-- 👋 Hi, I’m Nauman Zubair
+- 👋 Hi, I’m Nauman Zubair 🇵🇰
-- 🌱 I’m currently learning python, data modeling and predictive analysis
+- 🌱 I’m currently learning Python, data modeling, and predictive analysis
+- ✅ Talk about Android and Elasticserach
-- 💞️ I’m looking to collaborate on igestion processors using NLP
+- 💞️ I’m looking to collaborate on ingestion processors using NLP
+- 🧵 Check my blog nthreads.com
 - 📫 You can reach out to me at nauman.zubair@gmail.com

 <!---
 nthreads/nthreads is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.